Step 1. Prepare your server

 For information on installing Apache Tomcat, see Install a JDK and Apache Tomcat.

 The ForgeRock BackStage download site hosts downloadable versions of AM.

-For a list of supported operating systems, see Operating system requirements.
+For the list of supported operating systems, refer to the Operating system requirements.

 The procedures to set up the software are written for use on a UNIX-like system.